Right Arrow

 • Digital Twin: A live, data-driven representation of your construction project that evolves with current sensor data from IoT devices and camera systems.
 When camera feeds connect to BIM models, teams can track actual versus planned progress throughout the construction lifecycle.

-The challenge: Tool sprawl meets field resistance
+The obstacle: Tool sprawl meets field resistance

-Construction innovation leaders battle disconnected point solutions that don't communicate with each other.
+Construction leaders battle disconnected point solutions that don't communicate with each other.
 Managing multiple technology pilots across jobsites, each with its own login, dashboard, and data format, creates operational inefficiencies.
 Meanwhile, field teams view new technology deployments as monitoring rather than tools that protect workers and improve efficiency.

 Technical integration methods: Making cameras talk to BIM 360